elasticio/elasticio.github.io/content/_components/salesforce/index.md

 #### Input field description

-* **Object** - dropdown list where you should choose the object type, which you want to find.
-E.g. `Account`.
+* **Object** - Dropdown list displaying all searchable object types.
+Select one type to query, e.g. `Account`.

-* **Type Of Search** -  dropdown list with two values: `Unique Fields` and `All Fields`.
+* **Type Of Search** - Dropdown list with two values: `Unique Fields` and `All Fields`.

-* **Lookup by field** - dropdown list with all fields on the selected object, if on *Type Of Search* is chosen `All Fields`, or with all fields on the selected object where `type` is `id` or `unique` is `true` , if on *Type Of Search* is chosen `Unique Fields`.
+* **Lookup by field** - Dropdown list with all fields on the selected object if the *Type Of Search* is `All Fields`.
+If the *Type Of Search* is `Unique Fields`, the dropdown lists instead all fields on the selected object where `type` is `id` or `unique` is `true`.

-* **Allow criteria to be omitted** - checkbox, if checked - search criteria can be omitted and the empty object will be returned, else - search criteria are required.
+* **Include linked objects** - Multiselect dropdown list with all the related child and parent objects of the selected object type.
+List entries are given as `Object Name/Reference To (Relationship Name)`.
+Select one or more related objects, which will be join queried and included in the response from your Salesforce Organization.
+Please see the **Limitations** section below for use case advisories.

-* **Allow zero results** - checkbox, if checked and nothing is found - empty object will be returned, else - action throw an error.
+* **Allow zero results** - Checkbox.
+If checked and nothing is found in your Salesforce Organization, an empty object will be returned.
+If not checked and nothing is found, the action will throw an error.

-* **Pass binary data to the next component (if found object has it)** - a checkbox, if it is checked and found object has a binary field (type of base64) then its data will be passed to the next component as a binary attachment.
+* **Pass binary data to the next component (if found object has it)** - Checkbox.
+If it is checked and the found object record has a binary field (primitive type `base64`), then its data will be passed to the next component as a binary attachment.

-* **Enable Cache Usage** - Flag to enable cache usage.

 #### Metadata description